cap-js-community/sap-afc-sdk/README.md

 #### Periodic Job Sync

-A periodic scheduling job synchronization event named `SchedulingProcessingService.syncJob` is running per default every **1 minute** in the Event Queue, to perform job synchronization from an external source.
+A periodic scheduling job synchronization event named `sapafcsdk.scheduling.ProcessingService.syncJob` is running per default every **1 minute** in the Event Queue, to perform job synchronization from an external source.
 The default implementation is a no-op.

 The event `syncJob` is registered automatically with cron interval `*/1 * * * *` in the Event Queue configuration.